mars-city-dev/Titaness-Space-Clean-System-info/public_info_repo/README.md

 ### MISSION STATEMENT
 *"Excellence is Mandatory—even in the void.
 We do not just move files; we protect the legacy of Earth's orbit."*
+Contact: Chris Olds for more information

-© 2026 Titaness: Sentient Systems Co. | Mars City Labs
+© 2026 Titaness: Sentient Systems Co.
+505-933-9857